Best Neighborhoods to Trick-or-Treat on Halloween in NYC

 Halloween Trick-or-Treating in Chelsea

 This is a big one that we've done many times: Families gather in Clement Clarke Moore Park—known to locals as "Seal Park"—on 10th Avenue at 22nd Street around 6pm, and then walk up and down the brownstone blocks in Chelsea around the General Theological Seminary.
 Expect 21st and 22nd Streets between Ninth and 10th Avenues to be jam-packed, but you'll also find houses giving out treats between Eighth and Ninth Avenues.
 It's an unforgettable experience.
 Plan to swing by the Chelsea Market, too, which hosts an all-day-long trick-or-treat event.
+Ditto for the Whitney.

 Where to Trick-or-Treat in NYC's East Village

 Local mom Kathleen says: "Although there are no special blocks that do Halloween with a vengeance, Avenue A is fun because all the shops, bars, and restaurants give out candy.
-Often, a large group of families meets at Tompkins Square Park and lets the kids run around for a while, and then we all head out to trick-or-treat together.
+Often, a large group of families meets at Tompkins Square Park and lets the kids run around for a while, and then we all head out to trick or treat together.
 Just get the littlest ones home by about 8pm because there is a lot of drinking that night in the East Village."

 Best Streets for Trick-or-Treating in Tribeca